ischrot/ischrot.github.io/teaching/ss22/seminar.md

 ## Literature

+We expect you to identify and use further literature if necessary on your own!
+The following literature suggestions are to be understood as starting points.
+{:.note title="Important"}

 General recommendations
 :   - Nocedal, Jorge, and Stephen J. Wright, eds.
 Numerical optimization.
 New York, NY: Springer New York, 2006.
     - Ulbrich, Michael, and Stefan Ulbrich.
 Nichtlineare Optimierung.
 Springer-Verlag, 2012.